DiegoRojas93/Trivia_Challenge/README.md

 # Trivia_Challenge
 Hello everyone, this project is created from a motionsoft technical test.

-I invite you to play and enjoy its deployment on http
+I invite you to play and enjoy its deployment on [https://triviachallengemotion.netlify.app/](https://triviachallengemotion.netlify.app/)

 ![Prueba Front-end Motion](https://imgur.com/ZAe4AlH.jpg "Prueba Front-end Motion")